artbin/dlog/PAPER.md

 - **Unified Platform**: Eliminating operational complexity of managing 5+ separate systems.
 - **Extreme Performance**: Linear scalability through elimination of coordination bottlenecks.

 The open-source implementation in Rust provides a foundation for future research and production deployments.
-We believe DLog's architectural patterns—particularly the Sparse Append Counter, Distributed Coordinator pattern, category-theoretic multi-model support, and functional query system—will influence future distributed systems design.
+We believe DLog's architectural patterns—particularly the Obelisk Sequencer, Distributed Coordinator pattern, category-theoretic multi-model support, and functional query system—will influence future distributed systems design.

 As data volumes grow exponentially and use cases diversify (real-time analytics, machine learning, regulatory compliance, complex graph queries), unified platforms like DLog become essential.
 DLog's architecture provides a blueprint for building systems that are simultaneously fast, safe, mathematically sound, and operationally simple.